Kickstarter Review

 Backers can support a Kickstarter project from almost anywhere in the world.

-Project Qualifications
+Kickstarter Project Qualifications

-- Projects can’t fundraise for charity
+- Can’t raise money for charity

-- Projects can’t offer equity
+- Can’t offer equity

-- Projects can’t involve prohibited items
+- Can’t involve prohibited items

-Terms & Fees
+Kickstarter Terms & Fees

 These are the terms and fees for Kickstarter’s US-based fundraising campaigns (international processing fees vary by local currency):

-Funding Duration: | Up to 60 days |
+60 days |

-Kickstarter Fee: | 5% |
+5% |

 Note that while you can set a funding period of up to 60 days, Kickstarter recommends a funding period of 30 days or less, citing internal data that shows projects lasting 30 days or fewer have a greater shot at meeting their goals.
-And remember, if your project’s funding period ends without the funding goal being met, you won’t collect any of the funds (or pay any fees), and all backers will be refunded.

-Application Process
+Kickstarter’s Application Process

 If you’re a permanent resident of any of the countries listed in the Services Offered section, you can apply to launch a Kickstarter project, provided the following qualifications are met: